 Even before it was made legal with the signing of the Farm Bill, CBD was an incredibly lucrative market to be involved in.

 Currently the CBD market sits at a value of around $600 million per year just due to the sale of CBD Vape Cartridge, pure CBD flavoured extract and other things but with the passing of the Farm Bill and legalization of industrial hemp, it’s now projected that Hemp Derived CBD will reach $20 Billion per year by 2022.

 But it hasn’t been without its risks.
-Until recently only 1 bank in the United States was willing to take the risk and allow merchants to process CBD related products.
+Until recently only 1 bank in the United States was willing to take the risk and allow merchants to process CBD related products, although there is still people that is changing these products for vapers instead since they feel this is more healthy and now a days you can go to a vape shop online to find everything necessary for this.
 And in order to use them you could wait 4-6 weeks on approval of your account alone… and even if you were approved for a merchant account, you’d still be forced to pony up and pay out big time.

 You’d be facing: